 - If a search term isn't relevant enough to the products or services you offer, add it as a negative keyword.
-This will help keep your ad from showing to people who are looking for something you don’t sell.
+By adding irrelevant search terms as negative keywords, you can prevent your ad from showing to people who are looking for something you don’t sell.
 For example, if you sell eyeglasses, and you see that the search term “wine glasses” is triggering your ads, you might want to add “wine” as a negative keyword.

 - Edit your match type (e.g. broad, phrase, exact, or negative) for existing keywords.
 The "Match type" column can help you understand how keyword match type is affecting your ad performance.